kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-25-pass-the-ball-into-the-net.md

 The smart part is that he aimed his shot towards Alisson's left.
 If he tries to go for the corner, Alisson has a chance at a fingertip save.
 When it goes towards him, it slips underneath, and trickles in.
 The pitch was wet, the shot on the ground was always the preferred method because the ball is slippery.

 Get the ball on the ground, make it awkward for the goalkeeper.
 Placement and accuracy over power.
 If Liverpool placed their shots they'd outperform their expected goals.

+*Updated, 25 April 2024, to add the Michael Owen quote on Darwin Nunez.*

 *Match: Everton 2-0 Liverpool, 24 April 2024*